 Golden Hills Community Church was born in the heart and mind of God and in the hearts and minds of several people who began to seek His will for a new church in the Antioch area.
-In January, 1983, a historic meeting took place in the office of Harold Carlson, pastor of Fair Oaks Baptist Church in Concord.
-Sheryl Philpott, representing more than 20 local residents, went to talk to Pastor Carlson about the possibility of receiving his help to start a new and vibrant church in this city of Antioch.
-Pastor Carlson had been praying about the same possibility.
-They got on their knees together and asked God to lead them in His will, and lead he did.
+In January 1983, a historic meeting took place in the office of Harold Carlson, Pastor of Fair Oaks Baptist Church in Concord.
+Sheryl Philpott, representing more than 20 local residents, talked to Pastor Carlson about the possibility of receiving his help to start a new and vibrant church in the city of Antioch.
+Pastor Carlson had been praying about the same opportunity.
+Together, they committed to pray for God’s leading.

 A Bible study began in the Philpott home in February of the same year.
 There was growing excitement as the reality of a new church in Antioch began to take shape.
 They planned, worked, and prayed to prepare for the first worship service in an old Lutheran church at 1911 C Street that September.
 The first service of Golden Hills Community Church was held on September 13, 1983.

 Under the leadership of Pastor Jarol Duerksen from Fair Oaks, the people had prayed and worked and given so much.
 The Executive Secretary from the Northern California Baptist Conference (now Converge PacWest), Pastor Cully Olson, was scheduled to speak.
 Still, the question on everyone’s mind was, “Would anyone come?”
 Beyond what even they could have asked or imagined, 130 people showed up, some from Fair Oaks, some from the community.
 The church was born, and the ministry had begun.

 After several months, the church soon realized that it was in a position to extend a call for a full-time Senior Pastor.
 In January 1984, Pastor Larry Adams and his wife Karla came to Antioch from Oregon to be the church’s first pastor.